ericprice3678/cloudops-docker-training/session1-docker-basic-usage/synopsis.md

 ### 7. Entrypoints

 Sometimes you may find yourself in a situation where you need to execute commands on a container after it is built, but before the application starts.
-You can do this by using an ENTRYPOINT command to execute a script that might set environment-specific information or perform some other command that the application needs before it tries to start.
+You can do this by using an ENTRYPOINT layer to execute a script that might set environment-specific information or perform some other command that the application needs before it tries to start.

 An example of something to use an ENTRYPOINT for would be to programmatically retrieve values from Secrets Manager or Parameter Store.